Create a basic element

 set_animate(state: bool) -> None

-: Set the position of the elementset_framerate
+- set_position: Set the position of the element

-: If set to True, animations set on the element will be performed when update is called
+- set_animate: If set to True, animations set on the element will be performed when update is called

 Getters¶

-: Get the animation state of the element, returns True if the element is being animated, otherwise False
+- get_animation_state: Get the animation state of the element, returns True if the element is being animated, otherwise False

 Toggles¶

-: Toggle the display state of the element (hide if visible, show if hidden)
+- toggle_display: Toggle the display state of the element (hide if visible, show if hidden)

 Animations¶